AriFordsham/GHCWiki/pattern-synonyms.md

 - The export has the form `T(c1, ..., cn, P)` where c1 to cn (n \>= 0) are a mixture of other field names, constructors, pattern synonyms and the special token `..`.
 The special token `..`, which indicates either

   1. all constructors and field names from `T`'s declaration, if `T` is declared in this module; or
   1. all symbols imported with `T`, which might perhaps include patterns associated with `T` in some other module.

-In case (2), `..` might in fact be a union of sets, if `T` is imported from multiple modules with different sets of associated definitions.
+In case (2), `..` might in fact be a union of sets if `T` is imported from multiple modules with different sets of associated definitions.

 #### Imports